-Factor G' for FY 2017-18 and beyond is based on the FY 2016-17 costs used for completion of the 372 report.
+Factor G' for FY 2017-18 and beyond is based on the SFY 2016-17 costs used for completion of the P/FDS Waiver 372 report.
+The Commonwealth's MMIS (HCSIS) and payment system (PROMISe) are the data sources used.
 It represents the average cost per recipient for non-institutional state plan services provided to individuals in the ICF/ID program and state centers.
 It is based upon actual 2016-17 expenses with a projection factor of 0%.